-- bee pollen – antioxidant, to strengthen your immune system
+- Bee pollen: Rich in antioxidants, to strengthen your immune system

 - Blend.
 This really is the easiest recipe ever.
 Just throw everything in a blender or food processor and blend.
 Depending on how powerful your blender is, this can take anything from 1 minute to 3-4 minutes.